 The Treasury bell, #55.
 Photo: Josh Gibson, DC Council

+At this point, the serial number of the missing bell can only be posited through process of elimination.
 I only recently started locating and photographing the replicas’ serial numbers, so there are just a few I can verify.
 I’m reaching out to state historians and fellow bell hunters in an effort to confirm or revise the serial numbers as listed and I’ll keep this site up to date.

-The DC bell’s dedication ceremony.
+A ceremony sometime after 1955.
+Participants unknown.
 Photo: courtesy of Josh Gibson, DC Council

 Why did the District of Columbia, the smallest geographical region to get a bell, actually get two?